LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Discussion

 \section{Discussion}

 In this paper, we propose a novel signal separation framework designed for decomposing imaging-based brain connectivity matrices to reveal underlying connectivity traits.
 The proposed LOCUS method has several key innovations.
 Motivated by the observed characteristics in connectivity data, LOCUS uses a low-rank structure to significant reduce the number of parameters and improve accuracy and precision, leading to more efficient and reliable source separation for connectivity metrics.
 Moreover, we propose a novel angle-based sparsity regularization for the low-rank decomposition.
 This regularization is methodologically appealing by directly targeting the connectivity traits in its sparsity control, hence showing better performance than existing sparsity regularization methods.
 Furthermore, unlike many existing sparsity regularization which require numerical methods to solve, our new sparsity penalization lead to explicit analytic solutions to the optimization function in the estimation, which increases computational efficiency.
+Furthermore, our sparsity regularization is directly incorporated in the LOCUS optimization function.
+This is advantageous as compared with the two step approach in some other network models \citep{wang2019common} where a non-sparse estimator for the connectivity matrix is first obtained and then fed into an existing sparse method to obtain a sparse estimator.
 We show that the optimization function of LOCUS has the block multi-convex structure and propose a novel node-rotation algorithm for learning the LOCUS model.
 We conduct extensive simulation studies with data generated from various types of underlying source signals.
 The proposed LOCUS method demonstrates superior performance than the existing methods in both the simulation studies and the real data application.
-The sparsity penalization term in the current paper is based on the L1 norm.
-The proposed method and algorithm can be readily extended to alternative types of norms such as L2, MCP and SCAD.
+The sparsity penalization term in the current paper is based on the L1 regularization.
+The proposed method and algorithm can be readily extended to alternative types of regularization such as L2, MCP and SCAD.
 Furthermore, the proposed LOCUS is applicable to various types of connectivity measures such as structural connectivity from DTI or functional connectivity measured by mutual information.
 Finally, the proposed angled-based sparsity regularization can be generally applied to tensor-decomposition methods that involve the low-rank structure, providing a useful new alternative to the existing sparsity penalization methods.
-We plan to release an R package on The Comprehensive R Archive Network (CRAN) and Neuroconductor to facilitate the implementation of the LOCUS method.
+In addition to the aforementioned advantages, the proposed LOCUS algorithm also has several appealing features.
+It generates highly reproducible results, is robust to different initiation values (Appendix D) and has great convergence performance (Appendix E).
+An R package for LOCUS will be released on publicly available websites such as The Comprehensive R Archive Network (CRAN) and Neuroconductor.